videoalchemy/portal-control/README.md

 ________________________________
 ###Overview
-Portal Control is an interactive installation containing video feedback loops that movement and gesture can manipulate.
+Portal Control is an interactive installation containing video feedback loops controlled by movement and gesture.

-Main components:
+####Main components:
 1. the gear
      - screens, projectors, kinect, computer, cables, and software
 2. closest point tracking using the kinect